bahmutov/changed-log/README.md

 > Returns all commit messages between 2 versions of an NPM module

+Install: `npm install -g changed-log`

+Use:

+> What has changed for module 'chalk' between version 0.3.0 and 0.5.1?

+    changed-log chalk 0.3.0 0.5.1

 ### Small print

 Author: Gleb Bahmutov &copy; 2015